fiseni/NuSeal/README.md

 </ItemGroup>
 ```

 The package authors may include more than one pem file.
 It's a common practice that authors provide licenses for a single package or a bundle of packages.
 In this case, the author may include multiple pem files.
+If the public pem is the same (created both licenses with the same private key), you still need to include pem file per product.

 ```xml
 <ItemGroup>